kohinoor23/summer-of-code-2023/backend/notes.md

 ### Networks:
   > Mozilla MDN is a good reference
   - cookies and sessions: client store user id, share to server to identify user, session cookie identifies anonymous users.
-  - auth. systems: username-password-CSRF sent to server, post auth server sends auth token to client for further communication by client also, read session hijacking
+  - auth. systems: username-password-CSRF sent to server, post auth server sends auth token to client for further communication by client also, read session hijacking.
+  The client uses auth token in every request from now on, omitting repeated use of credentials.
+  - server stores user data during sessions. like session id, cart items, items clicked...

 ### VirtualEnv
   - Helps to maintain different versions if needed, less messy